 “This calls for a number five.”

-Vicky hefted the number five shell and loaded it.
+Vicky thought about it, then hefted the number five castor and chambered the round.

-“It would help if you actually made sense.”
-Vicky shouted while aiming.
+“It would help if you would actually make sense,” Vicky shouted while aiming.

-Avera smiled and clapped her hands.
-“Lets send out the salvage crews and get everyone back out of bunkers.”
+Avera smiled and clapped her hands in the ensuing silence, “Good job team, this will look good in our reports.
+Time to send out the salvage crews and get everyone out of the bunkers.”